 You’ll likely be surprised to soon see the first snow pea flowers in bloom!
 These beauties grow fast and you’ll want to pick frequently to encourage greater yields.

-What do you think about growing snow pea plants?
+Are you planting any snow pea plants this year?
 Let’s chat in the comments! xo